-This recipe was inspired by two different low-carb toffee recipes: one called Toffee, by Pami on Low-Carb Friends forums; one called Heath Bar Candy by Elaine Smith, also on Low-Carb Friends forums.
+This recipe was inspired by two different low-carb toffee recipes: one called Toffee, by Pami on now-closed Low-Carb Friends forums; one called Heath Bar Candy by Elaine Smith, also on the same closed forums.
 I first tried Elaine’s recipe and it basically failed on me, in that when the boiled sugar mix reached the “brown paper bag color” specified in the recipe, I don’t think it had cooked long enough, so the final candy was too grainy and fragile when I tried to get it out of the pan.
 Just wasn’t cohesive enough.

 So as not to waste the nuts, I basically reheated the candy so I could strain out the pecans and recooked the sugar mix longer, but also decided to add in a little polydextrose, as Pami does in her recipe.
 If unfamiliar with polydextrose, you can read about it here: http://en.wikipedia.org/wiki/Polydextrose I added a few other things as well.
 This time I boiled the candy until it would form a nearly firm, but still stretchy/pliable, like a stiff caramel or SloPoke candy bar being stretched out (if you ever ate one of those).
 In other words, I cooked it to “just short of hard ball stage” in candy making terms, or around 300º-310º on a candy thermometer.
 Hard ball stage would end up it like peanut brittle, and you definitely don’t want it that hard.

 So cooking longer seems to have been what was needed!
 The result is not only very tasty (I’m munching down on it as I type this.
 Mmmm.)
 The texture is just about like the toffee center of a Heath® bar.
 This batch came out VERY close to my Mom’s sugar-based Butter Brickle Candy she mades at Christmas every year!
 This recipe is not acceptable until the nuts and seeds rung of Atkins Phase 2 OWL.